adde88/hostapd-mana-openwrt/README.md

 hostapd-mana patches by Dominic White (singe) & Ian de Villiers @ sensepost (research@sensepost.com)
 ported to OpenWRT by: Andreas Nilsen @adde88

-Last Update: 06.02.2017
+Last Update: 06.01.2018
 -----------------------
-Updated to use hostapd v2.6 with MANA patches!
+Updated to work properly with the latest FW updates to the WiFi Pineapples!
 Type this to install mana-toolkit for the Pineapple:
 ```bash
 wget -qO- https://raw.githubusercontent.com/adde88/hostapd-mana/master/INSTALL.sh | bash -s -- -v -v